-The project will be designed in partnership with iwi to ensure that cultural values and aspirations are reflected in the final design.
-Harmony will work with iwi on the development of all aspects of the proposal, including conditions of consent.
-As such, it is anticipated that cultural effects will be neutral - positive.
+The project is being designed in partnership with iwi to ensure that cultural values and aspirations are reflected in the final design.
+Harmony will continue to work with iwi on the development of all aspects of the proposal, including conditions of consent.
+As such, it is anticipated that cultural effects will be neutral or positive.